iotku/fuzzy-sheets/README.md

 Ensure chtfzf is marked executable (`chmod +x chtfzf.sh`) then run like any other shell script

     $ ./chtfzf.sh

+or to send a text based query:

+    $ ./chtfzf.sh query

 ## Options
     * -t              | Tmux Mode (sheet launches in new tmux window)